ZeyuL01/TRex/README.md

 ## Citation

-If you use TRex in your work, please cite:
+If you use eTRex in your work, please cite:

 Temporary link to BIT (waiting for update): **Lu, Z., Xu, L. & Wang, X. BIT: Bayesian Identification of Transcriptional regulators from epigenomics-based query region sets.
 Nat Commun 16, 4966 (2025). https://doi.org/10.1038/s41467-025-60269-4**